rcaleroa/to-do-list-REST-API-go/README.md

 # to-do-list-REST-API-go
-This go program uses gin web framework and creates an HTTP API REST with a list of things "to-do" </br>
+This simple go program uses gin web framework and creates an HTTP API REST with a list of things "to-do" </br>

 clone repository </br>
 # cmd: </br>